 itself (using nodemon).
 When the frontend files change, the frontend dev

-gatsby dev) should also automatically reload.
+docusaurus start) should also automatically reload.
 However the badge

 definitions are built only before the server first starts.
 To regenerate those,